 WordPress: A fully-featured platform for any type of website

-While Blogger is just for blogs, WordPress is a full Content Management System (CMS) – a platform designed to help you build online content.
+WordPress is a full Content Management System (CMS) – a platform designed to help you build online content.
 In practical terms, this means that you can use WordPress to create nearly any type of website.

 WordPress began life as a blogging platform, however, and it’s still suited to that application.
 Like Blogger, WordPress is also free, although it won’t host your blog for you.
 You’ll need to choose a hosting plan and pick out a domain name, after which you can install and set up your WordPress site.
-If you’re looking for a affordable WordPress host with easy-start features, check out Bluehost.
+If you’re looking for a affordable WordPress host with easy-start features, we recommend Bluehost.